 Physical Symptoms of Depression

-Depression is a seriously fatal health condition.
-Manifold psychological therapies are proven safe and effective for men with ED and depression.
-However, it’s best to seek medical advice from an expert before undergoing treatments for depression and impotence.
+Depression is a serious health condition that requires medical treatment.
+Psychological therapies are proven effective for men with ED and depression, but it is essential to seek medical advice before beginning any treatment.